rsusik/simple-web-based-interface-for-scanner/README.md

 From a technical perspective, it is simply a SANE scanimage wrapper.
 There are quite many things to do to make it production (see TODO section).

+Recently, printing and uploading features have been added.
+The uploading feature allows to upload documents to the server and then print them.
+This is useful when you want to print documents from your phone or other devices.

 ## Features

 - Scanning to png, jpeg formats with provided DPI and color palette
 - Cropping scanned images
 - Creating PDF documents
 - Browsing scanned documents
+- Printing files
+- Uploading

 ## Requirements

 - Linux
 - SANE (Scanner Access Now Easy) properly configured (`scanimage` tool)
+- OpenPrinting configured on server (`lp` tool)
 - `convert` tool for pdf creation
 - Python >= 3.8
 - [Optionally] NPM (for frontend development purpose)